htlin222/garden/content/pocket medicine fullText.md

 * If ⊕, Ab differentiation assay confirms and differentiates HIV-1 vs. -2 (MMWR 2013;62:489)

-* HIV RNA PCR viral load (VL) in plasma; assay range is 20–10 million copies/mL; false ⊕ can occur, but usually low # copies; in contrast, VL should be high (>750 k) in 1° infxn
+* HIV RNA PCR viral load (VL) in plasma; assay range is 20–10 million copies/mL; false ⊕ can occur, but usually low s; in contrast, VL should be high (>750 k) in 1° infxn

 * CD4 count: not a dx test, b/c can be HIV ⊕ w/ normal CD4 or be HIV ⊖ w/ low CD4